RuncibleSpoon/F5AppSvcDemo/README.md

 * A Simple NGINX web server on port 80
 * The [OWASP Juicebox App](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project) on port 3000
+* A pair of servers running the blue and the green application for the blue/green testing scenarios (port 9080, 9081)

-Test Scenarios are defined in the tests directory with their own readme, and a AS3 declaration to make the application accessible.
+Test Scenarios are defined in the scenarios directory with their own readme, and a AS3 declaration to make the application accessible.